Jump to Main Content

 iSTAMP is an opportunity to form meaningful connections between students and alumni to support personal and professional growth in the library and information science field, focusing on more than just specific career goals.
 Each alumni-student pair meets monthly from October through May.

 To qualify as a mentor, alumni must have spent at least two years working in the field since graduating from the University of Washington MLIS program.
 There is no need to be located in the Seattle area, as pairs can meet online, via phone, or in person.
-Applicants will be alerted of their matches during the last two weeks of September.
+Applicants will be alerted of their matches or thanked for their interest by the start of October.

 iSTAMP is specific to MLIS students and alumni.
 The iMentorship program offers mentorship opportunities for students in the iSchool’s Bachelor of Science in Informatics and Master of Science in Information Management programs.